learn-co-curriculum/ruby-oo-complex-objects-school-domain/README.md

 A domain model is a representation of real-world concepts in software.
 The concept of domain modeling is key in object orientation.
 In object orientation, we think of our classes as templates for objects.
 The instances of our classes are thought of as objects.
 For example, a Person class produces people objects that have attributes and behaviors, as described and enacted by instance methods.

 Let's think of an example on a slightly larger scale.
 Let's say we are writing an application that will be used by a major automobile manufacturer to help manage their plants.
 In this case, we need a program that represents not just individual cars, but the entire car factory.
-In this (simplified) example, you could write a `AutoFactory` class that produces individual cars and has instance and class methods that handle things like `take_inventory` or `paint_cars`.
+In this (simplified) example, you could write a `AutoPlant` class that produces individual cars and has instance and class methods that handle things like `take_inventory` or `paint_cars`.
 Such a program not only represents a single object or concept but an entire environment––that of the auto factory.
 Consequently, this program could be understood as a domain model.
 It takes the world of the auto factory, and maps the constituents of that world into your program.

+As we begin to write more and more advanced programs, you'll see that to really accurately model a domain, we'll need to build a program that contains more than one class.
+For now, howevever, we'll keep it simple

 In this assignment you'll be writing a simple domain model that represents a school.
 ## Instructions